Re-entrance effect in the high-temperature critical phase of the quantum dimer model on the square lattice: Conclusion

 While the existence of a critical regime up to infinite temperature is not valid for magnetic systems for which the QDM is an effective theory, we nevertheless expect, as argued in Ref.~\cite{Castelnovo2006}, that the extended critical regime found in the QDM can be observed in a large swathe of finite temperature in realistic models where kinematic constraints and frustration play an important role.

 Several interesting perspectives are directly opened up by our work.
-First, it would be interesting to try to understand analytically the form of the finite-temperature critical lines of critical exponent that we observe numerically, perhaps through perturbative calculations around the RK point.
-This could allow to understand whether the observed re-entrant behavior is connected to the U$(1)$-like behavior observed at low energies near the RK point~\cite{Banerjee2014,Oakes18}.
-In the same vein, high-temperature series expansion and the use of effective models could justify what appears to be a $V=0$ asymptote line for the critical $g=1/2$ behavior, up to infinite temperature.
+First, it would be interesting to try to understand analytically the form of the finite-temperature critical lines of critical exponent that we observe numerically, starting from $T=0$ {\it e.g.} through perturbative calculations around the RK point.
+This could allow to understand whether the observed re-entrant behavior is connected to the U$(1)$-like behavior observed at low energies near the RK point~\cite{Banerjee2014,Oakes18}, as well as to make a connection with the critical lines obtained through high-temperature expansions of Appendix~\ref{sec:app-highT}.

-Next, the idea of promoting efficient classical Monte Carlo moves and algorithms, as presented in Appendix A, to path integral simulations in complement to the sweeping cluster update should allow the exploration of the finite-temperature phase diagram of a large number of quantum constrained models.
-For instance, an interesting extension would be to understand the finite-temperature melting of the ``devil's staircase'' ~\cite{Fradkin2004} of commensurate and incommensurate phases that is argued to be present in a region of the zero-temperature phase diagram of a QDM on the honeycomb lattice~\cite{Schlittler2015}.
+Next, the idea of promoting efficient classical Monte Carlo moves and algorithms, as presented in Appendix~\ref{sec:appendix-MC}, to path integral simulations in complement to the sweeping cluster update should allow the exploration of the finite-temperature phase diagram of a large number of quantum constrained models.
+For instance, an interesting extension would be to understand the finite-temperature melting of the ``devil's staircase''~\cite{Fradkin2004} of commensurate and incommensurate phases that is argued to be present in a region of the zero-temperature phase diagram of a QDM on the honeycomb lattice~\cite{Schlittler2015}.
 Also exploring the finite-temperature phase diagrams of the QDM on the cubic or diamond~\cite{Sikora2009,Sikora2011,Bergman2006} lattices, where a Coulomb phase is present, is certainly of great interest.

 Finally, our algorithm at the moment does not allow to probe the finite-T phase transition in the range $V/t \in ] 0, 1[$ for the QDM Eq.~\ref{eq:HQDM}, as the critical temperatures are too low.
 Improving the ability to reach even lower temperatures while keeping Monte Carlo simulations fully ergodic remains an important algorithmic challenge for the future.